 Ease of Use

 Facts and figures are one thing but what are these platforms like to use and how do they compare to each other?
-Well that is what I am going to be looking at in this section. with three things in particular:
+Well, we are going to be looking at three main sections for this, which are:

 - Getting started with the platforms